rogeramitchell/midwest-dreamin-17-building-react-apps/README.md

 ## What is React?
-- Components are composed together to create an app
+- Components are composed to create an app
 - Data are stored as “state” at highest level necessary
-- Component state and functions are passed as “props”
+- Component state, functions are passed as “props”
 - Use “props” to render, execute functions
 - Only can modify state; rest of app inherits as props
-- Uses “virtual DOM” to identify changes to browser’s DOM
+- Uses “virtual DOM” to identify diffs with the DOM